-Workers’ who have suffered a serious injury while on the job may find themselves wondering if they can apply for Social Security Disability Insurance (SSDI) benefits while they are collecting workers’ compensation benefits.
+If you’ve suffered a serious injury while on the job, you may wonder if you can apply for Social Security Disability Insurance (SSDI) benefits while collecting workers’ compensation benefits.

-Understanding the Benefit Types
+Understanding the Types of Benefits Available

-Speak To A Workers’ Compensation Attorney
+Speak to a Workers’ Compensation Attorney